</> { } ( ) </> [ ] { }

 Challenges

-HTML CSS JavaScript Intersection Observer CSS Animations
+HTML CSS JavaScript DOM Manipulation Event Delegation Intersection Observer CSS Grid/Flexbox Data Attributes

 See It Live